fenner/probe-clarification/probe-clarification.md

 Network operators use [PING](#RFC2151) to test bidirectional connectivity between two interfaces.
-For the purposes of this document, we will call these interfaces the probing and probed interfaces.
+For the purposes of this document, these interfaces are called the probing and probed interfaces.
 PING sends an [ICMP](#RFC0792) {{RFC4443}} Echo Request message from the probing interface to the probed interface.
 The probing interface resides on a probing node